-When someone is injured in an accident in Indiana, a no-cost claim evaluation will help immediately.
+When someone is injured in an accident in Indiana, it is important to gather information about what happens next.

 Being injured in a serious accident is always a shocking and scary experience, and dealing with the aftermath is exhausting and stressful.
 Accident victims are forced to deal with hospitalization, medical treatments, missed work, and lost income, often while trying to manage pain and disability from their injuries.
 And then the insurance adjusters start circling.